-The BNSSG health system has agreed to develop a single STP for the services provided to a population of over 900,000 people.
+The Bristol, North Somerset, Somerset & South Gloucestershire Area (BNSSG) health system has agreed to develop a single STP for the services provided to a population of over 900,000 people.
 It reflects a commitment jointly made by the leaders of health and social care services in BNSSG to a collective effort to transform services and improve outcomes for this population.

-The STP will bring together the work of 3 CCGs, 3 acute providers, 3 community providers, 3 local authorities and a provider of mental health services and involve over 100 GP practices.
+The STP will bring together the work of three Clinical Commissioning Groups (CCGs), three acute providers, three community providers, three local authorities, and a provider of mental health services and involve over 100 GPs.